caro401/raycast-commands/README.md

 ## Clone a git repo using `ghq`

 I manage my local repositories using [ghq](https://github.com/x-motemen/ghq).
 This script saves me opening a terminal to clone a new repo, I just need to supply the user/org and repo name to grab any repo I have access to on github to a sensible place on my local filesystem.

+## search elixir language docs and hexdocs

+because this is a thing I'm doing a lot at the moment!